 If you have read many of my articles, you probably know that there are a few companies whose equipment I love.
 SS Brewtech is one of them.
-The SS Brewtech Brew Kettle BME is their flagship homebrew kettle and it really shows off what they can do.
+The Ss Brewtech Kettle Brewmaster Edition (MB) is their flagship homebrew kettle and it really shows off what they can do.

 The design is beautiful, it has welded ports with sanitary tri-clamp fittings and a tangential whirlpool inlet.
 SS Brewtech also included a sight glass, rotatable pickup tube, etched volume markings and a dished bottom for better trub collection.
 The brewmaster edition kettle is available in 10 gallons and 20 gallons.

 Most brewers heat with gas so this is perfect.
 You can’t go wrong with this kettle.